bfut/ReaScripts/README.md

 # ReaScripts
-ReaScripts for REAPER, written by bfut.
+ReaScripts for REAPER Digital Audio Workstation, written by bfut.

+#### Installation
 Only Reaper v5.95 (or higher) is required, unless noted otherwise.

-#### Installation
 Copy and paste this URL in Extensions > [ReaPack](https://github.com/cfillion/reapack) > Import a repository:

 ```